kynnyhsap/broccoli/README.md

-# Brocolli
+# podnotes

-My personal notes
+notes from podcasts i listen to